 The decision to place a student on involuntary leave is made by the Committee on Promotions (for predoctoral students) or the Committee on Advanced Graduate Education (for advanced graduate students), in consultation with others at the University, as appropriate.
-In emergent situations, the decision may be made by the Chair of the Committee on Promotions (for predoctoral students) or the Chair of the Committee on Advanced Graduate Education (for advanced graduate students), or their designee, in consultation with others at the University, as appropriate.
+In emergent situations, the decision may be made by the Chair of the Committee on Promotions (for predoctoral students) or the Chair of the Committee on Advanced graduate students), or their designee, in consultation with others at the University, as appropriate students), or their designee, in consultation with others at the University, as appropriate.
 As noted above, in the case of an involuntary leave of absence for medical reasons, the School will consult with an appropriate person at Harvard University Health Services.

-A student is notified in writing that he or she has been placed on involuntary leave.
-The student may petition the appropriate Committee for reconsideration and may appeal a final decision to the Dean of the School.
-An appeal must be submitted within 10 days of receiving notice of an involuntary leave of absence.
+Students are notified in writing that they have been placed on involuntary leave.
+A student may petition the appropriate Committee for reconsideration, generally within five calendar days, and may appeal a final decision to the Dean of the School.